-I checked in in the hotel that I had previously booked, La Huerta, nice and comfortable, and went for a walk in town and find a place for dinner.
+I checked in at the hotel that I had previously booked, La Huerta, nice and comfortable, and went for a walk in town and find a place for dinner.

 San Ignacio is a cute little town, with an interesting history, witness the old missions, one of the 7 still existing in Baja California.

-Right in front of the church, a park where locals and curious tourists hang out and on the sides a couple of restaurants.
+Right in front of the church, is a park where locals and curious tourists hang out, and on the sides a couple of restaurants.